US manufacturing expands again in July

 Paul Dales, senior U.S. economist at Capital Economics, wrote in a research note that the index was consistent with overall economic growth of 3.5 percent.

 The U.S. economy already has been showing renewed strength.
 Economic growth clocked in an impressive 4 percent annual pace from April through June after getting off to a bad start the first three months of the year.
 And the Labor Department said Friday that employers added more than 200,000 jobs in July for the sixth straight month.
 Factories created 28,000 jobs in July, most since November.
-Over the past year, manufacturers have added 178,000, best 12-month stretch of hiring since November 2012.
+Over the past year, manufacturers have added 178,000 jobs, best 12-month stretch of hiring since November 2012.

 Dales wrote that the ISM report "suggests that manufacturing payrolls may soon start to rise by close to 50,000 a month rather than July's 28,000."